How to Know if Snakes are Living in Your Home

 Read More

-Can You Spray Your Property for Snakes?
+Should You Spray Your Property for Snakes?

 Just because you can do something doesn't mean you should.
 This certainly applies to the popular notion that applying snake repellent to the perimeter of your yard will create an invisible shield that keeps snakes out.
 It may make you feel more secure in the short term, but if your yard's conditions are an ideal snake habitat, you will likely be disappointed with the results.
 Does Snake Repellent Work?
 There's a lot of conflicting information about whether snake repellents work.
 Manufacturers and suppliers of sprays and electronic devices created to deter snakes naturally promote their products to increase sales.
 To get an objective view of the efficacy of snake-repellent sprays, one must turn to science.
 Most snake species have poor vision and use their tongues to collect sensory information about their environment.
 The problem with dousing areas with foul-smelling or even toxic sprays is that snakes do not perceive odors the same way as humans.
 They are not tuned in to be offended...